-It’s illegal to drive while under the influence of drugs and alcohol in Washington state.
-You can get a DUI conviction if you’re caught driving with a blood alcohol content (BAC) of 0.08.
+It’s illegal to drive while under the influence of drugs and alcohol.
+You can get a DUI conviction in Washington if you’re caught driving with a blood alcohol content (BAC) of 0.08.
 You’ll also get a violation if you’ve been taking drugs (prescription or recreational) before operating a vehicle.

-You must get an SR-22 form in Washington following a DUI conviction.
-An SR-22 is a form that proves that you meet the state minimum liability insurance requirements.
+Washington requires an SR-22 form following a DUI conviction.
+An SR-22 is a form that proves that you meet the state minimum liability requirements.
 You must maintain an SR-22 for three years after a DUI.

-To get an SR-22 form, you must first find a company that’s willing to insure drivers with a DUI.
-They can then sign the form for you and help you file it with the state.
+To get an SR-22 form, you must first find a company that’s willing to cover drivers with a DUI.
+They can then sign the form for you and help you file it with the WA-DOL.
 But keep in mind that not every insurer will offer an SR-22.

-Unlike many other states, Washington doesn’t have a driver’s license points system.
-Instead, it keeps track of the tickets on your record for a certain amount of time.
-If you get too many tickets in a short period, you could get a license suspension.
+Unlike some states, Washington doesn’t have a driver’s license points system.
+Instead, it keeps track of tickets on your record for a certain period.
+Too many tickets in a short time result in a suspended license.

-In Washington state, you’ll get a driver’s license suspension for 60 days if you get six violations in one year or seven violations in three years.
+You’ll get a driver’s license suspension for 60 days after six violations in one year or seven violations in three years.
 After you lose your license, you’ll have to go through a one-year probation period.
 Some violations result in the instant suspension of your driver’s license, including:

-Popular car models often vary by state.
-The top cars are often the ones that are most sold or sought after by consumers.
-These were the most sold cars in Washington in 2021:
+Popular cars often vary by state.
+The top models are often the ones that are most sold or sought after by consumers.
+These were the Evegreen state’s most-sold vehicles in 2022: